 Dried chicken bones can be an incredible source of calcium and magnesium for your orchids.For this second orchid fertilizer formula, let’s try this recipe from SF Gate.
 Here’s what you need to do:

 - Dry the chicken bones (perhaps you can do this by putting in a paper towel evenly spaced and then setting out under the sun for one or two days)

 - Pound using mortar and pestle until you reach a fine sand-like consistency.

 - Add milk, which brings in natural nitrogen, potassium, and phosphorus

 - Stir thoroughly until your concoction turns brown

 - Pour in rice water, which has trace amounts of niacin, riboflavin, thiamin that orchids need

-You can use this natural orchid fertilizer once or twice a month during growing season.
+You can use this natural orchid fertilizer once or twice a month during the growing season.
 Pour sparingly on your orchid’s growing medium.
-Skip the green tea if you’re growing your orchids on soil.
+Skip the green tea if you’re growing your orchids on the soil.